the Chromium logo

 But, when you are working on a "non cros-workon" package (i.e a package for whose ebuild doesn't inherit cros-workon, chromiumos doesn't host a git tree, and autouprev isn't supported) you must manually increase the version number in the ebuild filename.

-When changing the ebuild contents (i.e. applying a custom patch or fixing cross-compile issues), then increase the ebuild revision number (foo-M.m-rN.ebuild).
+When changing the ebuild contents (i.e. applying a custom patch or fixing cross-compile issues) without switching to a new upstream version, then increase the ebuild revision number (foo-M.m-rN.ebuild).
+If the ebuild has not yet had changes from its content for this version, start it at -r1 to represent the first revision atop the base version.

 $ ls -l